Chapter 11:

 They took their guns out.
 “Freeze!
 Or we’ll shoot!”

-When he heard their threat, Hiro set up the nanobarriers all around himself and crouched down.
-As they approached him, he tossed the hamster bombs at the street, causing a fiery explosion.
-Not long after, sirens came from all directions.
-The smoke cleared; he was surrounded by the police left and right.
+When he heard their threat, Hiro crouched down and set up the nanobarriers around himself.
+He tossed the hamster bombs at the street and caused a fiery explosion.
+Sirens came from all directions.
+The smoke cleared; police surrounded him left and right.

 “Men!
 Fire!”

-Hiro shut his eyes tight, gritting his teeth as the sound of ricocheting bullets pounded against his ears.
-Soon, the gunfire stopped, and he slowly peeled his eyes open.
-As he surveyed his surroundings, he was relieved to find neither he nor the nanobarriers had suffered any harm.
+Hiro shut his eyes and grit his teeth.
+The sound of ricocheting bullets pounded against his ears.
+Soon, the gunfire stopped, and he slowly opened his eyes.
+Neither he nor the nanobarriers suffered any harm.

 One of them spoke through a megaphone.
 “This is the police!
 We have you surrounded!
 Put your hands in the air and surrender!”